r-xue/ads2bibdesk/README.rst

 - clean up the dependency requirements
 - replace obsolete Python syntax/functions/modules with newer ones, e.g. optparser->argparser, f-string formatting, and use configparser()
-- The MacOS Automator workflow is running the installed console script rather than an embedded Python program
+- The macOS Automator workflow is running the installed console script rather than an embedded Python program

 Some less-used features from the original `ads_bibdesk <https://github.com/jonathansick/ads_bibdesk>`_ are gone: notably, the "ingest" and "preprint-update" modes.
 But I plan to at least add back the "preprint-update" option, by scanning/updating ``article_bibcode`` associated with arXiv).
 My improvement proposal can be found `here <https://github.com/r-xue/ads2bibdesk/labels/enhancement>`_.